Maikol2503/maikol2503/README.md

-### ¡Hola!
-Soy Maicol, Estudiante Desarrollador Full Stack 👋
+### Hello!
+I'm Maicol, Full Stack Developer Student 👋

 <!--
 **Maikol2503/maikol2503** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.